towerbuster/digital-energy/readme.txt

 "wealth (John Smith).wav" for example if your name is "John Smith."
 Leave the PC running with the files on repeat and it should broadcast to you remotely.

 The more files you open, the stronger the energy fields get, I hypothesize.
+You can open several of the same file also.